Global Leadership Team

 Dr. Wolfgang Link

-As President, Toys“R”Us, Europe, Dr. Wolfgang Link oversees the company’s more than 250 stores across Europe, providing leadership for business operations in nine countries: Austria, France, Germany, Poland, Portugal, Spain, Switzerland, the Netherlands and the United Kingdom.
+As President, Toys“R”Us, Europe, Dr. Wolfgang Link oversees the company’s business throughout the continent, including 345 stores and nine e-commerce sites.
 In this role, Dr. Link has broad responsibility for marketing, merchandising, store operations, e-commerce and customer service excellence.
+Additionally, he is the Chairman of the company’s European Management Board.

 Prior to joining the company, Dr. Link spent three years as Managing Director, Specialty Stores at ElectronicPartner, a leading retail services and buying organization in consumer electronics, appliances, information technology/multimedia and telecommunications.
 In this capacity, he was responsible for the operation of more than 200 stores in Germany, Hungary and Turkey.
 He also served as one of four members of the company’s Executive Board.
 Earlier in his career, Dr. Link spent eight years at the METRO Cash and Carry Group, one of the top five worldwide retail groups, serving in a variety of leadership roles, including Assistant Manager to the CEO; Vice President, Marketing and Corporate Development; and Managing Director, Sales and Marketing, in Austria and Spain.
 Before entering the retail industry, Dr. Link spent three years as an Assistant Professor to the Chair of International Management at the University of Ingolstadt in Germany.